-In most practice areas, a lawyer’s marketing efforts should focus on generating a strong referral pipeline—from both non-lawyers and lawyers alike.
-If those efforts are successful, you’ll probably need some guidance on referral fees.
+In most practice areas, a lawyer’s marketing efforts should focus on generating a strong referral pipeline — from both business colleagues and other lawyers alike.
+If those efforts are successful, you’ll probably need some guidance on attorney referral fees.
 Here it is.

-No referral fees permitted for non-lawyers.
+Can lawyers pay referral fees to non-lawyers?
 Most attorneys know they cannot share fees with non-lawyers.
 The ABA Model Rules of Professional Conduct, adopted by most states, are quite clear.
 Rule 5.4 (a) states that “a lawyer or law firm shall not share legal fees with a non-lawyer.”
 Rule 7.2 (b) states that “a lawyer shall not give anything of value to a person for recommending the lawyer’s services.”
 A referral fee is certainly something of value.
 (See Michael Downey’s article in the ABA Litigation Journal, here, explaining the nuances of Rule 7.2 (b) and the “nominal” gifts of gratitude allowed.)

 Rule 1.5 (e) specifically governs referral fees between attorneys, and spells out certain requirements, including these three: